alphagov/accessibility-personas/source/setup/chrome.html.md

 # Setting up personas in Chrome

 Follow the instructions on [setting up personas on Chromebooks](chromebook.html).
-Whenever a Chrome OS feature is not available on the Chrome browser, follow these instructions instead.
-Or skip it if there is no equivalent.
+Whenever a feature is not available in the Chrome browser, follow the instructions below.

 ## Claudia